IrishBruseForks/Final-Year-Project/Brainstorming.md

-- **User Interface (UI):** This includes the React components responsible for rendering the game\'s user interface, such as characters, inventory, and menu, etc.
+- **User Interface (UI):** This includes the React components responsible for rendering the game\'s user interface, such as characters inventory, and menu, etc.
-- **Gameplay Components:** This may include React components for rendering the games play area, character sprites, and other in-game visuals.
+- **Gameplay Components:** This includes React components for rendering the games play area, character sprites, and other in-game visuals (attack sprites and stuff).
-- **User Input Handling:** Components for handling user input, such as keyboard and mouse events.
+- **User Input Handling:** Components for handling user inputs and user actions, such as keyboard and mouse events.
 Examples -\> Character movement, menu selection, and battle commands.

 ### Tier 2 -- Model/Application Logic

-- **Game Logic:** This includes the core game mechanics, such as turn-based combat systems, character stats, inventory management, and quest progression.
+- **Game Logic:** This includes the core game mechanics, such as a turn-based combat systems and character action execution, character stats (health etc), inventory management, and quest progression.
 We will create JavaScript classes and functions that handle these game rules.
-- **API Integration:** If the game requires interaction with a server or external data sources.
 - **State Management:** Reacts state management, such as Redux or the Context API, is an essential part of this tier.
 It helps maintain the state of the game and user interactions.